ju-lewis/Notes/Elements of Data Processing/Lectures/L4 - Data Preprocessing.md

 ## Normalisation vs Standardisation
 Normalisation involves scaling based on the max and min values Standardisation involves warping the scores to a normal distribution

+**IS THE DATA NORMALLY DISTRIBUTED??**
+Normalisation produces a value between 0 and 1, standardisation scales the distribution.

 ## Data Entity Resolution
 Data entity resolution is the process of determining if data from separate sources refer to the same entity.